-Payment due by period
+Payme ent due by p eriod

-Less than 1 More t than 5
+· Less than 1 More t han 5

-Tota al Yea ır 1-3 Ye ears 3-5 Y ears Yea ars
+Tota Total ar 1-3 1-3 Years 3-5 Years ars

 RMB US\$ RMB US\$ RMB US\$ RMB US\$ RMB US\$

-(iı thousands))
+(in thousands)

-Operating lease commitments 52,156 7,882 21,995 3,324 30,160 4,558 - -
+Operating lease commitments 52,156 7,882 21,995 3,324 30,160 4,558

 As of June 30, 2018, we recorded liability from investor assurance program of RMB2,642.2 million (US\$399.3 million) and other guarantee liabilities of RMB225.8 million (US\$34.1 million).
 We expect liabilities from investor assurance program to wind down by the first quarter of 2020 and other liabilities to wind down by the end of 2019.
-Prior to April 28, 2018, we collected fees for services rendered in respect of our investor assurance program, which fees will be contributed to the risk reserve fund of our investor assurance program and utilized to pay off our liability from the investor assurance program and other guarantee liabilities.
-As we do not manage the investor assurance program for loans facilitated after April 28, 2018, we expect to pay off these liabilities with working capital, including future cash inflows accounted for in our contract assets and account receivables and assets from investor assurance program, once the restricted cash related to the investor assurance program has been depleted.
-See "Business-Investor Assurance Program-Investor Assurance Program Managed by Us."
+We expect to pay off these liabilities with future cash inflows, including those accounted for in our contract assets and account receivables and assets from investor assurance program.
+Assuming there is no significant market volatility, we expect payouts for such liabilities to decrease through the periods as the loans covered by such program features monthly repayments.